BLOCKvIO/ios-sdk/README.md

 ## Example App

 The example app lets you try out the BLOCKv SDK.
 It's a great place to start if you're getting up to speed on the platform.
-It demonstrates the following features:
+It offeres the following features:

+#### Core Module

 - [x] Authentication (registration & login)
 - [x] Profile management
 - [x] Fetching the user's inventory of vAtoms
 - [x] Fetching individual vAtoms
+- [x] Searching for vAtoms on the BLOCKv platform
+- [x] Responding to Web socket events

+#### Face Module

+- [x] Visually representing vAtoms using faces
+- [x] Specicy an embedded or custom Face Selection Procedure (FSP)
+- [x] Customize `VatomView` loader and error views

+#### Sample App

-- [x] Fetching a vAtom's Activated Image
+- [x] Basic onboarding flow
 - [x] Dispalying vAtoms in a UICollectionView
-- [x] Searching for vAtoms on the BLOCKv platform
-- [x] Responding to Web socket update stream
+- [x] Profile mangement

 To run the example project, clone the repo, and run `pod install` from the Example directory first.